prototypefund/Digital_Bargeld-docs/api-sync.rst

 to identify the "account" of the user.
 The wallet key is Crockford Base32-encoded in the URI to access the data and used to sign requests as well as to encrypt the contents (see below).
 These signatures are provided in detached from as HTTP headers.
-The wallet key also identifies the account for the purpose of payment.

 Once the user activates backup or synchronization, the wallet should display the wallet key as a QR code as well as in text format together